achri19/NUMAN_2.0/readme.md

 Original paper for previous NUMAN version: Chen, R., & Twilley, R. R. (1999).
 A simulation model of organic matter and nutrient accumulation in mangrove wetland soils.
 Biogeochemistry, 44(1), 93–118. https://doi.org/10.1007/BF00993000

-Related paper/manuscript for NUMAN 2.0: IN REVIEW *(The link and citation will be shared once the preprint is available to share)*
+**Related paper/manuscript for NUMAN 2.0**: IN REVIEW *(The link and citation will be shared once the preprint is available to share)*.

 *Read the manuscript and supplementary material for more detailed understanding of the model*

 ## Contributors to the model